TerminalCalamitas/Minecraft-DJ-Bot/README.md

 The default command prefix is `:`

 Some important commands:
+- `:help <optional: command>` If no command is given lists all commands.
+If a command is given then it will give info about that command.
 - `:botgpt <prompt>` feeds the prompt into ChatGPT
 - `:style <style-name>` Changes how the botgpt command will respond
 - `:convert <File path>` With no args, converts all midi files in songs directory, with args converts provided song.